gohugoio/hugo/content/functions/readfile.md

 aliases: []
 ---

-`readFile` reads a file from disk and converts it into a string.
 Note that the filename must be relative to the current project working directory.

 So, if you have a file with the name `README.txt` in the root of your project with the content `Hugo Rocks!`: